swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

   }
 }

-/// A type that that binds a task local value for the scope of a test.
+/// A type that binds a task local value for the scope of a test.
 ///
 /// To add this trait to a test, use ``Trait/taskLocal(_:_:)``. public struct TaskLocalTrait<Value: Sendable>: SuiteTrait, TestScoping, TestTrait {